Credit Analyst, Banking Salary

 - Aggregate and evaluate data related to credit and credit risk to support organizational decision-making.

 - Ensure that approved accounts remain in good standing.

 Common Career Paths for Credit Analyst, Banking

-There are some Banking Credit Analysts — though it's uncommon — that transition into VPs of Credit, where earnings are an average $109K annually.
-Banking Credit Analysts typically move into roles as Commercial Loan Officers or Commercial Lenders, and those positions pay $14K more and $26K more, respectively.
+Though it's uncommon, some Banking Credit Analysts move into roles as VPs of Credit, where pay is an average $109K per year.
+Banking Credit Analysts most often move into positions as Commercial Loan Officers or Commercial Lenders; those groups report median salaries that are $14K higher and $26K higher, respectively.